A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Greater operational complexity.

-The biggest mistake is counting only the price of the machine.
-A 6,000 CHF machine may seem cheap, but without compliance, liquidity and a good location, it will not create a profitable business.
+The biggest mistake is looking only at the price of the machine.
+A 6,000 CHF machine may seem cheap, but without compliance, liquidity, and a good location, it will not create a profitable business.

 One-way or two-way Bitcoin ATM?